ColetteThomson/Fultum-Wiltshire-Charity/README.md

 * This feature fulfills the user stories: *'As a new user, I want information on what services they offer'* and *'As a new user, I want to be able to easily contact the organisation'* and *'As a regular user, I want to determine ways to contact and request additional information about new or improved services'*.

 ### Design of the Fultum Wiltshire Charity website

+#### Colour Scheme
+The colour palette chosen consists of four basic colours:  #ce5108 (orange); #0463bb (blue); #ffca4b (yellow); and #80000 (maroon).
+The body text colour is mostly #3a3a3a (dark grey) with some sections in #000000 (black).
+The colours were chosen to compliment each other and provide the necessary contrast.

+#### Fonts
+All headings and the logo are using **Roboto** and the body text is using **Poppins**.
+The back-up font is **sans-serif**.
+Fonts were downloaded from **Google Fonts**.

+#### Imagery, Icons, Links
+Images for the website have been downloaded from **Pexels**.
+The icons (logo and social media) were downloaded from **Font Awesome**.
+Some of the links were created using **Bootstrap**.
+The video was downloaded from ....

+#### Wireframes
+*insert wireframes here*
+*links for pdfs*

+#### Differences in Design Display
+The background image to the Query Form on the 'About Us' page has been removed from the mobile phone display to allow for better readability of the query form.

+### Limitations
+As there no JavaScript functionality, the Query Form on the 'About Us' page will not store data.

+### Features
+* The Query Form - this can be completed on the 'About Us' page.
+It can also be accessed via the 'Contact Us' link displayed at the top right of the 'What We Do', 'Get Social' and 'About Us' pages - and from the navigational menu.
+* Masonry Gallery - visible on the 'Get Social' page.
+It can also be accessed from a link on the 'Home' page, as well as the navigational menu.
+* Embedded YouTube video - this video is controlled by the user and is not set to automatically play.

+## Technologies
+* HTML - the structure of this website project uses HTML as the main language
+* CSS - the styling of this website encompasses custom written CSS
+* [Bootstrap](https://getbootstrap.com/) - utilised for some of the links within this website
+* [Google Fonts](https://fonts.google.com/) - utilised for headings (Roboto) and body text (Poppins)
+* [Font Awesome](https://fontawesome.com/) - utilised for the logo icon and social media icons
+* [GitHub](https://github.com/) - hosting site for storage of source code for the website and [Git Pages](https://pages.github.com/) for the deployment of the website
+* [Git](https://git-scm.com/) - used as version control software to commit and push code to a GitHub repository where all source code is stored
+* [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools using to inspect page elements (eg responsive design); debug issues; and test different CSS styling options
+* [balsamiq Wireframes](https://balsamiq.com/wireframes/) - used to create wireframes for the 'Skeleton Plane' of the User Experience Design section

+## Testing
+* This is a static website with no back-end functionality - therefore testing will be performed on visual effect and website layout.
+* Testing will be performed to check for compatability across three web browsers (Google Chrome; Internet Explorer 10; and Firefox) and the different screen sizes (desktop/laptop; tablet; and mobile phone).
+* All navigational links should should direct to the correct html web page as per their names.
+The exception here is the 'Home' page, as it will rediret to 'index.html'.
+* All links to external websites are to open in a new browser page.
+* Testing of the Query Form to ensure correct field input, and that all required fields are completed.
+The live project can be found *here*